zangassis/dot-net-core-rest-api/README.md

 Building a .Net Core api with SQL Server 🚀

-1 - Fork or clone this project;
+1 - Fork or clone this project

-2 - Execute the database script in Sql Server Management Studio;
+2 - Execute the database script in Sql Server Management Studio

-3 - Configure the Appsetings.json with your database configuration;
+3 - Configure the Appsetings.json with your database configuration

 4 - Execute the Api project